space-wizards/docs/src/en/space-station-14/combat/proposals/gun-overhaul.md

 - Implement the concept of gun safety and accidental discharges, which are incurred when taking damage or exposed to explosions while a gun is in your inventory.

-- Implement the concept of deviation, which is inaccuracy separate from a gun's mechanical spread.

 - Disable the ammo UI for all guns (except the WT550) to encourage mechanically diagnosing your gun.

 - Add configuration for condition and jamming mechanics.